 Intersport had the brilliant idea to renew this recipe for its city bike.
 The results indicated that the e-fit is very neat and well-endowed in its design.
 The ultimate strength of Intersport is to have the French Manufacture of Machecoul in its lap.

 The E-Fit does not only boast on benefiting from recognized know-how in its design but also from a “made in France” label, which is quite rare in the world of cycles.
 The pickiest will probably regret the thickness of the welds, but such a product is rare at the price of 1500 euros only.

 On the other hand, one can also appreciate the efforts of integration by looking at the battery.
 The battery on the bike seems to be well integrated.
 Moreover, it is removable.
 The control screen seems quite imposing but it is far above what most of the competitors offer.

 And an impressive line of equipment

 Nakamura E-Fit 150 W sets the bar very high on its equipment.
 It simply has everything that you need to ride, no matter what the weather conditions.
 Let’s start with the fundamentals.
 There are mudguards, LED lamps, and even a kickstand.
 However, there are some special touches on the equipment such as top-notch handles, solid luggage rack, and aluminum pedals.

 But above all, Intersport is known for equipping its Nakamura city bike with hydraulic disc brakes and a suspension fork.
 These are two relatively rare accessories that we hardly find on mid-range electric bikes.

 Last but not the least, the transmission leaves us a bit in confusion.
-The Shimano ALTUS SL-M310 and RD M311 groups seems like a slightly undersized choice for e-bikes like E-fit 150 W of Nakamura.
+The Shimano ALTUS SL-M310 and RD M311 groups seem like a slightly undersized choice for e-bikes like E-fit 150 W of Nakamura.

 Pleasant riding quality, despite having a restrained motor